eljefec/eva-didi/README.md

 #### Car Detection

 This shows a car detection in a bird's eye view of lidar data.
-The blue rectangle indicates a detected car with a confidence of 0.83.
+The blue rectangle indicates a detected car, and the label shows a confidence of 0.83.

 ![alt_text][car_detection]

 #### Pedestrian Detection

 This shows a pedestrian detection in a bird's eye view of lidar data.
-The pink square indicates a detected pedestrian with a confidence of 0.57.
+The pink square indicates a detected pedestrian, and the label shows a confidence of 0.57.

 ![alt_text][ped_detection]

 #### Video

-`README/ford06.mp4` is a video of obstacle detections over a bird's eye view of lidar data.
-Car and pedestrian detections are indicated by bounding boxes labeled with a probability representing the model's confidence in the detection.
+[ford06.mp4](https://github.com/eljefec/eva-didi/blob/master/README/ford06.mp4) is a video of obstacle detections over a bird's eye view of lidar data.
+Car and pedestrian detections are marked by bounding boxes with a class and confidence label.

 ### Dependencies